Zafuzi/tidepool/README.md

 ## deployment

-- Edit `deploy.sh` and change username to your itch username and gameName to your games unique id from above
+- Edit `deploy.sh` and change username to your itch username and game_name to your games unique id from above
 - run `npm run deploy` which will build the project and upload to butler
     - or manually: `npm run build` then `./deploy.sh -p`
     - optionally use `./deploy.sh -c -p` the `-c` will clean your local `dist` folder before generating the new package